- 1-1/2 cups boiling water

 - Transfer to a greased 13-in. x 9-in. baking pan.
 Bake at 350° for 30-35 minutes or until a toothpick inserted near the center comes out clean.

-- Meanwhile, in a small saucepan, bring the brown sugar, butter and milk to a boil over medium heat.
-Remove from the heat; stir in the coconut, nuts and vanilla.
+- Meanwhile, in a saucepan, bring the brown sugar, butter and milk to a boil over medium heat.
+Remove from the heat; stir in coconut, nuts and vanilla.
 Pour over warm cake.
 Cool completely.
 Yield: 12-16 servings.

 Reviews forCoconut-Topped Oatmeal Cake